Sciatica is common and can cause lower back pain that sometimes creeps down into the legs.

 Sciatica differs from other forms of back pain.
 Instead, the two biggest nerves in the human body, known as the sciatic nerves, are where sciatica pain starts.

 Read More >> Top Best Standing Desk Exercises

 The nerves travel from the buttocks to the soles of the feet via the lower lumbar spine.

 Sciatic pain will radiate along the area if a root of the sciatic nerves, or even one of the nerve fibers, get inflamed or pinched.

 The pain brought on by sciatica might be mild, tingly, or even searing.

 Sitting and Sciatica

 Also, when we sit we tend to have bad posture at least part of the time.
 Cross legs or non-ergonomic sitting positions can lead to sciatica.
-So can having things in the back pockets or sitting too far or too close to your desk.
+So can have things in the back pockets or sit too far or too close to your desk.